Main Content

 Flag to enable debug symbols, specified as 'on' or 'off', or as numeric or logical 1 (true) or 0 (false).
 A value of 'on' is equivalent to true, and 'off' is equivalent to false.
 Thus, you can use the value of this property as a logical value.
 The value is stored as an on/off logical value of type matlab.lang.OnOffSwitchState.

-• If you set this property to 'off', then the add-in is not compiled with debug symbols.
+• If you set this property to 'off', then debug symbols are not included.
+This is the default option.

 Example: 'DebugSymbols','on'